unclecode/easy-blog/README.md

-- Create a component Metatags.js
+- Create AuthCheck component
-- Add it to _app.js
-- Add to slug.js
-- Add to user page and other pages
+- Add it to admin page
+- log out test it